-If you’ve seen one tree toppled by high winds while another similar tree in the same yard weathered the storm you may be asking yourself, Why Do Trees Fall Down?
+If you’ve seen one tree toppled by high winds while a similar tree in the same yard weathered the storm with no damage, you may be asking yourself, why do trees fall?

-In the case of trees uprooting, you can almost always blame it on the roots.
+In the case of uprooted trees, you can almost always blame it on the roots.
 A tree’s root system serves multiple purposes.
-Its 2 most important jobs are to absorb water and nutrients from the soil and to act as the tree’s anchor, keeping the tree straight and stable.
+Its most important jobs are to absorb water and nutrients from the soil and to act as the tree’s anchor, keeping the tree straight and stable.

-If your tree has root issues, storms with lots of rain and high winds may uproot your tree.
-But what causes root issues?
+If your tree has root issues, storms with heavy rain and high winds may uproot your tree.
+So, what causes root issues?

-Root Rot: Root rot is a type of fungus that typically occurs when there is too much moisture in the root zone.
-Common types of root rot include Armillaria and Phytophothera.
+Root rot is a type of fungus that typically occurs when there is too much moisture in the root zone.
+Common types of root rot include Armillaria and Phytophthora.
 These fungi rot the roots of the tree which greatly increases its risk of uprooting during a storm with high winds.

-Damaged Roots From Construction: Roots typically extend 1-2.5 times the radius of the branches (the trees’ canopy) When construction is being performed within this vicinity roots can be easily damaged.
-In some cases, contractors even cut roots so that they do not interfere with the project they are installing.
+Roots typically extend 1-2.5 times the radius of the branches (the trees’ canopy) When construction is being performed within this vicinity roots can be easily damaged.
+In some cases, contractors cut roots so they do not interfere with the project they are installing.
 When contractors install driveways and sidewalks in a tree’s critical root zone, they compact the soil and over time smother the tree roots.
 When the root system is struggling from construction damage and compaction it’s much more likely to give way and fall during heavy rain and high winds.

-Shallow Roots: When trees are planted in hard, compacted soils root systems may struggle to penetrate the ground and form roots at the correct depth.
+When trees are planted in hard, compacted soils root systems may struggle to penetrate the ground and form roots at the correct depth.
 Trees can also develop shallow roots when they are watered incorrectly.
 Short, frequent watering only allows water to enter the top part of the soil.
-This requires your tree to grow its roots shallower than they should.
-Shallow roots do not anchor trees as well as roots that grew at the appropriate depth and can lead to a higher risk of uprooting.
+This requires your tree to grow its roots shallower than it should.
+Shallow roots do not anchor trees as well as roots that grow at the appropriate depth and can lead to a higher risk of uprooting.

-Storms: Unfortunately, no tree is 100% safe from falling.
-If winds and rain start to get excessive, like what you see during major hurricanes and tornados, even the healthiest trees are at risk.
+Unfortunately, no tree is 100% safe from falling.
+If winds and rain start to get excessive, as you see during major hurricanes and tornados, even the healthiest trees are at risk.

 Trees Most Likely To Fall In Wind

-The tree species most likely to fall in wind tend to be willow white spruce, cedar, and white pine.
+The tree species most likely to fall in the wind tend to be willow white spruce, cedar, and white pine.
 These species also tend to live in wetter soils which can also contribute to a tree’s likelihood of falling.
-Taller trees with large canopies are also more susceptible to a phenomenon known as “windthrow” where the tree’s trunk and it’s “sail area”/canopy acts as a lever which uproots the tree.
+Taller trees with large canopies are also more susceptible to a phenomenon known as “windthrow” where the tree’s trunk and its “sail area”/canopy acts as a lever that uproots the tree.

-Know that we’ve answered the question, why do trees fall down?
-We can learn how to spot the warning signs, reduce our tree’s risk of falling, splitting, and dropping limbs.
+Know that we’ve answered the question, why do trees fall?
+We can learn how to spot the warning signs and reduce our tree’s risk of falling, splitting, and dropping limbs.

 But Don’t Over Water: Overwatering can cause root rot which in turn can make your tree susceptible to falling.
 You want the soil around your tree to be moist but not soaking.
-If you are able to make a mud ball out of the soil, you’ve overwatered your tree.
+If you can make a mud ball out of the soil, you’ve overwatered your tree.

-To Reduce Risks Of Falling Limbs & Splitting Trees:
+How to Reduce Risks Of Falling Limbs & Splitting Trees